Skip to main content

 Ratehub logo

 Make sure your personal belongings and contents are protected.
-Compare renter's insurance quotes today to find your cheapest option.
+Compare renters insurance quotes today to find your cheapest option.

-How much is tenant insurance?
+How much does tenant insurance cost?

-Tenant insurance is inexpensive.
+Tenant insurance in Canada is usually inexpensive.
 Basic policies are advertised as low as $10 per month, but most Canadians require more coverage than a $10 policy can provide.
+Realistically, you can expect an adequate renters insurance policy to cost between $20 and $50 per month.

 What does tenant insurance cover?

-Renter’s insurance covers your expenses for three major categories: loss or damage to the contents of your home, third-party liability, and the cost of additional living expenses if your home becomes unlivable because of an insured peril like fire or flooding.
+Renters insurance covers your expenses for three major categories: loss or damage to the contents of your home, third-party liability, and the cost of additional living expenses if your home becomes unlivable because of an insured peril like fire or flooding.

 Contents insurance for tenants

-Renter’s liability insurance
+Renters liability insurance

-Liability covers you in case you are sued for damage to other units from flooding or causing a fire that spreads to other apartments.
+Liability insurance covers you in case you are sued for damage to other units from flooding or causing a fire that spreads to other apartments.
 It also protects you in case someone injures themselves or damages their property in your unit and sues you to recoup their expenses.
 Most policies start coverage at around $100,000, but it’s wise to increase that coverage to at least $1-million if you can afford it.

 Additional living expenses

 This coverage pays for your extra costs in case you’re unable to live in your home because of damage caused by an insured peril like fire, smoke or flooding.
 Some tenant insurance policies also extend additional living expenses coverage to include evacuation orders.
-Common covered expenses include hotel stays, restaurant meals, transportation, laundry, storage and utilities.
+Common covered expenses include hotel stays, restaurant meals, transportation, laundry, storage, and utilities.

-Searching for renter's insurance?
+Searching for renters insurance?

 Compare personalized rental insurance quotes from Canada's top providers today.
 Your best offer is less than five minutes away.